isomerpages/govtech-gobusiness-main/_browse-all-solutions-E-Commerce-solutions/E-Commerce---Online-Shop--B2C-.md

 **Support Level and Conditions**

-Up to 70% (80% for Retail sector)  for SMEs, N.A. for non-SMEs
+Up to 50% for SMEs, N.A. for non-SMEs

 This solution is supported by Enterprise Singapore (EnterpriseSG).